-Portland, OR – In the midst of a pandemic, Portland-area union janitors and their supporters call on Standard Insurance to invest in frontline workers.
+In the midst of a pandemic, Portland-area Union janitors and their supporters are calling on Standard Insurance to invest in frontline workers.
 While improvements and protections for union janitors and tenants improve, circumstances get worse for non-union janitors.

-Union janitors, win a contract extension that addresses concerns during this pandemic that includes a wage increase, expanded paid sick leave and COVID protections.
-Meaning building owners, and their tenants, who use Union companies can feel proud of the protections for frontline workers cleaning their facilities.
+Union janitors win a contract extension that addresses concerns during this pandemic that includes a wage increase, expanded paid sick leave and COVID protections.
+Meaning building owners and tenants who use Union companies can feel proud of the protections for frontline workers cleaning their facilities.

 The COVID protections are especially important during this pandemic and include more safety precautions, the right to miss work if there are high risk issues, more protections around layoffs, and immediate notification if tenants or coworkers test positive.